 CMR analyses / evaluation of fit

-We constructed all mark-recapture analyses using program MARK and the RMark package in R (Laake and Rexstad 2007, R Development Core Team 2009). we ranked models using AICC (Akaike et al. 1973), and evaluated the relative importance of covariates by summing their AICC weights across the entire model set (Burnham and Anderson 2002).
+We constructed all mark-recapture analyses using program MARK and the RMark package in R (Laake and Rexstad 2007, R Development Core Team 2009).
+We ranked models using AICC (Akaike et al. 1973), and evaluated the relative importance of covariates by summing their AICC weights across the entire model set (Burnham and Anderson 2002).
 We also model-averaged Ψ and S across the entire model set (Burnham and Anderson 2002, Anderson 2008).
 Finally, we used the averaged Ψ values to predict the number of breeding females in 2007-2009.
 These predictions were compared with the estimated number of breeders from those years to test the generality of our results.

 Fecundity models